CWR Asset Management Suite

 Created a view of the overall functionality for PowerPoint presentation to assist in angel fundraising.
 This also added to the Information Design goals, by helping to clarify the organization of three major functional groups of related user needs.

-My Process begins by interviewing team members about what the users needs are, because in this case they are actually a stand in for some of our customers.
+Our Process begins by interviewing team members about what the users needs are, because in this case they represent users.
 Our lead PM had clear ideas about the needs for twin product lines.
 Their needs I used to create the main page design, and all the other components of the products.
 We documented aspects of an administrator's user journey.

 Using Balsamiq, which has a cleverly assembled set of standard web UI components, speeds up the wireframing process.
 (Balsamiq is a low-fidelity UI wireframing tool that enables the designer to rapidly outline designs by focusing on structure and content.)